 Speaking, listening and communication

-- Write a range of texts to communicate information, ideas and opinions, using formats and styles suitable for their purpose and audience
+- Write a range of texts including extended writing documents, communicating information, ideas and opinions, effectively and persuasively

-You will undertake practical assessments (two discussions) and pass two online examinations (one reading and one writing examination).
+You will undertake practical assessments (lead a discussion and deliver a presentation) and pass two online examinations (one reading and one writing examination).
 You will be required to attend a City & Guilds examination centre to complete the online examinations; these can be arranged near to your home where possible.